Cricket Control: Protect Your Home or Business

 Though they vary in size and color by species, most crickets have cylindrical bodies, large back legs, and long antennae.
 House crickets are light brown with three dark bands on their heads, while field crickets are deep brown to black.
 They both range between half an inch to an inch long.

-Camel crickets can grow up to an inch and a half in length.
+Camel crickets, also known as cave crickets, can grow up to an inch and a half in length.
 They have tan bodies with curved backs and spikey legs.
 Generally, baby crickets of any species look similar to the adult pests, only smaller in size.

 How Do Crickets Get Inside Buildings?